 - Infection and inflammation affect the number and types of white blood cells in the blood.
 Particular kinds and proportions of white blood cells can indicate specific conditions.
 Sometimes, diseases like leukaemia can make the white blood cell count very high.

 - Bleeding and clotting disorders can affect the numbers of platelets in the blood.

-There is a wide range of conditions and medications that can affect cell populations, so it is best to discuss your test results with your doctor.
+There is a wide range of conditions and medicines that can affect the cells in your blood, so it is best to discuss your test results with your doctor.

 About full blood count testing